 I grew up in Los Altos, California and graduated from UC Berkeley with a degree in Latin American Studies.
 I earned a Master’s degree in Education and another MA in Educational Administration and Policy Analysis from Stanford University.
 From 1983 to 2013, I worked in public schools throughout California as a high school teacher, administrator, teacher trainer, grant writer and educational entrepreneur, helping to found three education companies and a public charter school.

-In addition to writing and supporting my friends' creative endeavors, I enjoy tennis, running, hiking, mountain biking, observing nature and photographing it, reading, interacting with friends and family.
+In addition to writing and supporting my friends' creative endeavors and volunteering, I enjoy tennis, running, hiking, mountain biking, observing nature and photographing it, reading, interacting with friends and family.
 And I love hanging out with my dogs, Duke and Zoe.